 Caution!
 The memory buffers allocated by the shared memory API might not be aligned at word boundaries.
-Therefore, structures should not be arbitrarily mapped to shared memory segments, without checking if alignment requirements are met.

-int shmget(key_t key, size_t size, int shmflg)
+Therefore, structures should not be int shmget(key_t key, size_t size, int shmflg)

 Parameters key is used to uniquely identify the shared memory region.